canonical/ubuntu-packaging-guide/docs/explanation/debian-merges-and-syncs.rst

 higher version identifiers than the corresponding Ubuntu packages are automatically copied from Debian unstable (also known as :term:`Code name` "Sid") into the Ubuntu package archive if the corresponding Ubuntu packages do not carry :term:`Ubuntu Delta`.
-This process is called "synchronization with Debian", or "sync" for short.
+This process is called "synchronisation with Debian", or "sync" for short.

 On request (via a :term:`Launchpad` bug-ticket),